marouanekhabbaz/orm_connection_proxy_p1/README.md

    - #### @Entity(tableName="table_name")

    - Indicates that this class is associated with table 'table_name'
    - Each mapped class must should have @Entity annotation .

-   ### @ConstructorProperties(value = { "person_id",  "person" , "age" , "doors",  "valid" }) (imported from java.beans package )
+   - #### @ConstructorProperties(value = { "person_id",  "person" , "age" , "doors",  "valid" }) (imported from java.beans package )

    - Developer can have multiple constructor in a  class. but must have one constructor annotated with  @ConstructorProperties
    - Pass the column_name associted with each parameter into value attribute.
    - This contructor will be use to create an instance of this class at runtime (When retiriving data from the database).

    - #### 	@Id(columnName="name_id")

    - Indicates that the annotated field is the primary key for the table.
    - Each mapped class must should have a @Id field representing the primary key of the table.

    - #### @Column(columnName="person", dataType ="varchar(50)", defaultValue = " 'blue' " , 	unique = true , check = "condition" ,  refrences = "table_name(column_name)" , nullable = true)

    - Column annotation has six attributes representing the constraints of the column -**columnName**  -> name of the column.
-      -**dataType**     -> defines what value this column can hold ex: varchar(50), INTEGER , NUMERIC ...
+   -**dataType**     -> defines what value this column can hold ex: varchar(50), INTEGER , NUMERIC..
    -**defaultValue**-> optional , set the default value of a column if no value provided (if the value is string add 'value').
    -**unique** -> optional by default is set to false , don't allow duplicate value.
    -**nullabe** ->  optional by default is set to true. if you set it to false, it won't allow null value.
    -**check** ->optional ,  allow values that meet the condition into the column ex:   CHECK (salary>=15) -**refrences** -> to create a foreign key that refrence to a column in another table ex: refrences = "table_name(column_name)" .

-    #### @ForeignKey(columnName = "person", joinedColumn = "person_id", joinedTable = "persons")
+    - #### @ForeignKey(columnName = "person", joinedColumn = "person_id", joinedTable = "persons")

    - Add this annotation the column that refrences column in another table.
    - This annotation has 3 attributes.
    -**columnName** -> the name of this column should be exactly the same as the one used in @Column(columnName="same name").
    -**joinedColumn**->  the name of the column that foreign key depends on,  must be the same used in @@Column(refrences = "table_name(**same_column_name**)").
    -**joinedTable** ->  the name of the table that foreign key refrencing to. must be the same used in @@Column(refrences = "**same_table_name**(column_name)").
    -Use this annotation to enable the use of Join Queries (simple or multiple join like many to many relationship )